sageserpent-open/americium/gh-pages/docs/techniques/forcing-duplicates.md

         .filter(list -> !list.isEmpty());
 ```

-So yes, Americium will eventually generate duplicates, but we need to be patient.
+So yes, Americium will eventually generate duplicates, and hopefully this will include a duplicated first-tier value, but we need to be patient.
 Very patient.

 Now we can apply our trick to force duplicates...